anandapurva55/Gravitrips/README.md

 # Gravitrips
-This is a two player game programmed in JavaFx platform using Intellij Idea as a part of an online course.
+This is a two player game programmed in JavaFX platform using Intellij Idea as a part of an online course.
-JavaFx is a combination of Java and XML.Here we use Java for backend and XML for frontend development.
+JavaFX is used for Desktop Application Development and is a combination of Java and FXML.Here we use Java for backend and FXML for frontend development.
 The simplset way to run this game is to download any IDE supporting JVM, paste the code and run it.

                                 or,